Practical Strategies to Stay Safe This Halloween

 - Make sure all props are safe – If your child's costume includes a sword or some other imitation weapon or prop, make sure it is rubber or plastic and does not have any sharp edges.
 This way you can lower the risk of your child suffering an injury.

 - Be careful crossing the street – You can lower your chance of a car accident by only crossing the street at corners or places with traffic signals and crosswalks.
 Always look left and right and then left again when crossing the street to make sure no cars are coming.
-Make sure you or your children are not looking at a smartphone while crossing the street.
+You should also make sure you or your children are not looking at a smartphone while crossing the street.

 Safety Tips for Adults